SAP/openui5-docs/docs/Step_8_Navigate_with_Flip_Transition_3e5f6f3.md

 Create a file `ResumeProjects.view.xml` in the `webapp/view/employee` folder.
 This view does not have a controller as we don’t need it.
 It just displays a `Text` control with the projects text of the selected employee.
 It illustrates that using nested views works just fine in combination with navigation and routing in OpenUI5.

 > Note:
 > For more complex applications, the performance is significantly increased if parts of the UI are only loaded when the user is actively selecting it.
 In this example, the view is always loaded even though the user never decided to display the project information.
-In the next steps, we will extend the UI so that the content is loaded "lazy" by OpenUI5 only when the filter item is clicked.
+In the next steps, we will extend the UI so that the content is loaded “lazy” by OpenUI5 only when the filter item is clicked.
 The back-end service will fetch the data only on request and the UI will only have to be updated with the selected data instead of loading all data.

 ***